code-with-amitk/Code-examples/ds_questions/questions/strings/palindromes/longest-palin-substring_brute-force.md

+## Problem
+  - Find longest palindromic substring in source string.
+Eg: `babad`
+    - This will have 2 longest palindromic substrings `bab` & `aba`.
+    - Any of 2 answers is fine.

 ### Logic
   1. Loop over every substring present in main string. bab =loop over=>  b, ba, bab, a, ab, b